Sobeston/zig.guide/website/versioned_docs/version-0.12/05-async/01-introduction.md

 :::danger

-Zig's async features have regressed in the compiler and are not present in the 0.11 Zig release, and they will likely not be featured in Zig 0.12 either.
+Zig's async features have not been present in the compiler for multiple major versions.
+There is currently no estimate on when async will be added back to the compiler; async's future is unclear.
+The following code will not compile with Zig 0.11 or Zig 0.12.

 :::